China's challenge to the iPad raises a red flag

 | SHANGHAI

-SHANGHAI China Communist Party members can now carry a tablet PC to verify identification cards, read the blogs of cadres and manage state-owned firms without fretting that using a bourgeois Apple Inc iPad will ruin their street cred.
+SHANGHAI China's Communist Party members can now carry a tablet PC to verify identification cards, read the blogs of cadres and manage state-owned firms without fretting that using a bourgeois Apple Inc (AAPL.O) iPad will ruin their street cred.

 Enter RedPad Number One, an Android-based tablet computer filled with software applications (apps) catered to a party official's every need for control.
-Delivered in a decadent leather case for 9,999 yuan ($1,600), it is twice the price of Apple's most expensive iPad 2.
+Delivered in a decadent leather case for 9,999 yuan, it is twice the price of Apple's most expensive iPad 2.

 The eye-popping price has China's microblogs alight with chatter over just why this device is so expensive and who is footing the bill.

 "Is it the god of toys?
-Why don't they throw in a free iPad with it," said Looperrr on Weibo, Sina Corp's, microblogging platform.
+Why don't they throw in a free iPad with it," said Looperrr on Weibo, Sina Corp's (SINA.O), microblogging platform.

 RedPad Number One spokesman Liu Xianri said in an interview with the Southern Daily on Wednesday that sales of the tablet were completely market driven.